AbigailYuHaixin/Machine_Learning_with_Python_Coursera/README.md

 Welcome to Machine Learning with Python!
 This is part of the IBM Data Science Professional Certificate.
 All labs are included!

 Week 1: Introduction to Machine Learning
-* What is Machine Leaning?
+1. What is Machine Leaning?
-- Welcome
+* Welcome
+* Introduction to Machine Learning
+* Python for Machine Learning
+* Supervised vs Unsupervised

 Week 2